 - 2- 55oz boxes of washing soda

-- 15 drops lemon essential oil
+- 15 drops of lemon essential oil

-- 15 drops tea tree essential oil
+- 15 drops of tea tree essential oil

 Oxygen Bleach

-I considered just adding this to my homemade laundry detergent because who doesn’t want that extra cleaning punch in every load right?
-Well, upon researching, come to find out, it would be a waste of money considering oxygen bleach is only truly active in hot water.
+I considered adding this to my homemade laundry detergent because who doesn’t want that extra cleaning punch in every load, right?
+Upon researching, I discovered that it would be a waste of money, considering oxygen bleach is only truly active in hot water.
 Not many of us wash everything in hot water.
-I mostly wash my clothes in cold except my whites, sheets, and towels I wash in hot.
-That means that the majority of the time the Oxygen bleach would just be washed down the drain.
+I mostly wash my clothes in cold water, except my whites, sheets, and towels; I wash them in hot water.
+That means that the majority of the time, the oxygen bleach is just washed down the drain.
 So, I prefer to add a scoop to my hot water loads.
-I also use it to soak any garment that are stained or looking a little dull due to hard water or just plain use.
-My mom taught me this cool trick with a tiny cooler.
-I add a few scoops of oxygen bleach to the cooler and then fill with the hottest water possible and then add my stained garment and shut the lid.
-Steep overnight.
-In the morning, voila.
-No stain.
-This stuff is great.
-My favorites are Molly’s Suds Oxygen Whitener or Earth Friendly OXO Bright Color Safe Whitener and Brightener for Laundry and Stain Remover -Fragrance Free.
-Wow that is a mouth-full.
+I also use it to soak any garments that are stained or look dull due to hard water or just plain use.

 Vinegar